hphelion/documentation/bindings.fog.connect.md

         irb -r 'rubygems'

-3. Establish a connection to the desired HP Cloud service
+3. Establish a connection to the desired HP Helion Cloud service

         conn = Fog::<SERVICE-NAME>.new(
                :provider      => "HP",